Vyral/base-template/_posts/2018-12-20-its-time-to-join-the-john-schuster-group.md

 If you’re a people person, love closing deals, and feel like you could thrive in an environment where you’re receiving 15 to 20 leads per month, then **it’s time for you to think about joining our team.&nbsp;**

 The John Schuster Group was built with our agents in mind.
-We’ve got two inside sales agents to help qualify and nurture every single lead so that you can do what you do best: meeting new people, signing contracts, and negotiating deals.&nbsp;
+We’ve got two inside sales agents to help qualify and nurture every single lead so that you can do what you do best: Meeting new people, signing contracts, and negotiating deals.&nbsp;

-We’ve also got a stager on staff and work with some of the Twin Cities’ best architectural photographers, because we believe in the power of having a strong network.&nbsp;
+We’ve also got a stager on staff and work with some of the Twin Cities’ best architectural photographers because we believe in the power of having a strong network.&nbsp;

 In addition to this, we’ve got all relevant systems mastered. **This allows us to ensure that our agents are able to have the kind of work/life balance most Realtors can only dream of.&nbsp;**